rocher/graph-C/README.md

 Not yet implemented:

   * Add command line arguments to select the number of loops and runners.
+  * Measure overhead introduced by runners management in the DAG loop execution.
   * Find the critical path: traverse the DAG in reverse, from $Z$ to $A$ and, according to the ending time of each task, select the path with higher duration.